 2. Driving to your new location?
 Help your cat become okay with being in cars.

 Yet again, one of those things that sounds impossible to get a cat to become okay with, and yet is actually quite simple to do with some time and patience.
 Avery absolutely hated cars at first – not just being in them, the sight of them terrified him.
 He’s a stray, and I have a sneaking suspicion was hit by a car during the time before we took him in because of just how much fear he had toward cars.
 Today – calm as a cucumber whenever he’s put in a carrier then driven around in a car.
 Took us some serious time to get him from Point A to Point B, but am really glad I took the time to do it.
-Again, separate article on how to do this coming as well.

 3. Think you may use a portable litter box?
 Get kitty used to using it for as long as possible before the move.